Paraplatin Side Effects

 Applies to carboplatin: intravenous powder for solution, intravenous solution

-Along with its needed effects, carboplatin (the active ingredient contained in Paraplatin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, carboplatin (the active ingredient contained in Paraplatin) may cause unwanted side effects that require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.